0xDBFB7/covidinator/documents/notes/Biology.md

 Promega Diamond dyes look pretty nice.

+Use a magnet to move the cuvette in the dark-box

+nonlinear transmission ines can sharpen the pulse

+Might have to be wary of the

 Beta-glo looks pretty good; however, the 37 C incubation temperature might actually break it!

+The linear region of beta-glo might not be high enough?
+10000 b-gal per cell * 10^7 * b-gal mw = 7.7x10^-8 g b-gal / mL
+Perfect!